10 Best Family Onsen Towns in Japan

 For little adventures between soaks, the area has plenty to explore.
 You can walk to the Shima Blue Cave, where the water glows a deep turquoise.
 Or spend a quiet afternoon at Shima Lake, feed the ducks and rent a small boat.

 A few family tips: some parts of the town are a bit hilly, so bring good shoes (and maybe skip the stroller).
-And since Shima Onsen is small, I’d recommend staying overnight.

 Before you go